zhouxiaoxiaoxujian/SpriteBuilderX/README.md

 This branch was forked from: https://github.com/newnon/SpriteBuilderX

-My repo contaion two branches of SB:
+My repo contains of two branches of SB:

  - "SpriteBuilderX" - for iOS & Anroid.
 It requires the use - https://github.com/newnon/cocos2d-x
  - "1.5" - iOS only(also it's renamed to CocosBuilder)